eiiches/java-influxdb-metrics-agent/README.md

 1. Clone this repository and `mvn clean package` to build the artifact.
 2. Put `target/java-influxdb-metrics-agent-{version}.jar` somewhere on your server.

+#### Runtime dependency

+##### slf4j-api (required)

+Since the version of slf4j-api and its binding must match, slf4j-api is not included in the agent jar and must be provided at runtime.
+Usually, slf4j-api is already on your classpath (since many applications depends on it), but if it's not, you should download it from [the official site](http://www.slf4j.org/download.html).

+##### slf4j binding (recommended)

+You will need one of slf4j bindings (logback, log4j + slf4j-log4j, etc.) for logging to work properly.
+As with the case of slf4j-api, it is probably on your classpath already.
+You will not see any helpful log messages, even in the case of connection failures to InfluxDB servers, if no slf4j binding is provided.

 Usage
 -----